 European cities are becoming increasingly diverse, as more and more migrants from around the globe settle in them.
 Different communities and their languages, foods and cultures make up the fabric of our cities today.
 Local administrations have a key role to play in managing social cohesion, ensuring equal opportunities for all citizens and promoting the positive values of diversity and inclusion.

-Integration happens at local level and cities have a key role in building inclusive and welcoming communities, where no one is left behind.
-Cities also have a role to play in challenging the public perception of asylum seekers and promoting better understanding of our collective responsibility to respect their basic human rights and right to protection.
-Successful migration policies therefore work in two ways: ensuring that migrants are welcomed into the host society while also ensuring the host society’s services and policies are adapted to a diverse population.
+Integration happens at the local level and cities have a crucial role in building inclusive and welcoming communities, where no one is left behind.
+Cities also have a role to play in sometimes challenging negative perceptions about newcomers and promoting a better understanding of our collective responsibility to respect everyone’s fundamental human rights, including the right to protection for refugees.
+Successful integration and inclusion policies need to ensure that the host society’s services and policies are adapted and accessible to a diverse population.

 Our Integrating Cities Process is one of many ways we work with cities for better integration and inclusion.
 It harnesses the duties and responsibilities of European cities in their roles as policymakers, service providers, employers and buyers of goods and services to provide equal opportunities for all residents, to integrate migrants, and to embrace the diversity of their populations that is a reality in cities across Europe.

 Through our mutual learning programme, we bring cities together to exchange different challenges, transfer good practices and test out innovative approaches to integration across localities in Europe.
 These insights from the local level directly feed into our policy work in Brussels to represent cities’ interests vis-à-vis the European Union and ensure that the urban approach to integration is well understood across governance levels.